 Why do small businesses fail?
-The million dollar question.
-Starting a business is not easy, and there are literally dozens of statistics out there about the survival rate of small businesses.
+That’s the million-dollar question.
+Starting a business is not easy, and there are countless statistics out there about the survival rate of startup companies.

 Here are a few popular ones:

-- Only about 20 percent of new businesses survive past their first year of operation
+- Only about 20 percent of new businesses survive their first year of operation.

 - The U.S Census data shows that new business creation is nearly at a 40-year low.

 Whether you’re a seasoned small business owner or an entrepreneur just starting out, these statistics can be a little scary.
-What you probably don’t realize is the sample of ‘small businesses’ included in these studies.
-Fit Small Business does an excellent job of debunking some of these numbers and defining the types of small businesses taken into consideration.
+What you probably don’t realize is the sample of small companies cited in these studies.
+Fit Small Business does an excellent job of debunking some of these numbers and defining the types of companies taken into consideration.

 The point is that while there may be some truth to these numbers, you shouldn’t let it kill your entrepreneurial spirit.
-Instead, try to understand the common reasons for small business failure.
-As the old saying goes success (and in this case, failure) leaves breadcrumbs.
-If you have an understanding of why other small businesses fail, you can avoid following in their footsteps.
+Instead, try to understand the major reasons why small businesses fail.
+If you understand the mistakes of others, you can avoid following in their footsteps.

 Not sure where to start?
 Here is a list of channels to help you monitor feedback and engage in conversations with customers.

-- Yelp Reviews.
+Yelp Reviews.
 Yelp is one of the go-to destinations for people who want to find local businesses.
 With over 148 million cumulative reviews, it’s also a great place to find out what customers are saying about their experience with your business.
 If a company receives a poor review, Yelp encourages the business owner to jump into the conversation, so you have an opportunity to apologize or explain.

-With 85 percent of consumers saying they trust online reviews as much as personal recommendations, it’s imperative that your online reputation is intact so that potential customers aren’t turned off by poor reviews — at the very least you should try to make sure your positive reviews outnumber the negative ones.
+With 85 percent of consumers saying they trust online reviews as much as personal recommendations, it’s imperative that your online reputation is intact so that potential customers aren’t turned off by poor reviews.
+At the very least you should try to make sure your positive reviews outnumber the negative ones.
 While poor reviews may not bring down a startup on their own, they play a large role in the success of brick and mortar businesses.

-Poor inventory management is a rookie mistake that easily happens to new businesses that don’t understand their sales patterns.
-The best way to combat this is to use inventory management software or a Point of Sale (POS) system that can track inventory and provides reports detailing your best and worst selling products to help you identify sales patterns.
+It’s a rookie mistake that easily happens to new businesses that don’t understand their sales patterns.
+The best way to combat this is to use inventory management software or a point of sale (POS) system that can track inventory and provides reports detailing your best and worst selling products to help you identify sales patterns.

 Picture this.
 Instead of thinking of stock items as inventory lining your shelves, think of it as piles of cold hard cash.
 Each product in storage or your local warehouse is cold hard cash you’ll never see since it’s not contributing a return on investment (ROI).